 Last week, Afghanistan held a national peace council and endorsed a plan to seek peace with the Taliban.
 But violence has continued unabated.

-On Monday, Nato's International Security Assistance Force (Isaf) lost 10 soldiers on its deadliest day in months.'Suicide attack'
+On Monday, Nato's International Security Assistance Force (Isaf) lost 10 soldiers on its deadliest day in months.

 The explosion ripped through the wedding party at about 2100 local time (1630GMT).